-Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get baffling for homeowners.
+Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
-Of course we can’t write about all of the variations in a single blog post, so we’ll take a look at one of the normal inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the normal inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the parts that move the air throughout your home, called the blower.
 It is normally set inside the home and works with both the heating and cooling components of your HVAC system.
 If you take a quick glance at an air handler, it can closely resemble a furnace.
 Air handlers can run with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s working with.